SAP/ui5-tooling/docs/pages/Troubleshooting.md

 `set UI5_LOG_LVL=silly ui5 build`

+!!! warning
-**Note**: The combination of the `UI5_LOG_LVL` environment variable with the `--log-level` CLI parameter might lead to unexpected results; they should be used interchangeably but not together.
+    The combination of the `UI5_LOG_LVL` environment variable with the `--log-level` CLI parameter might lead to unexpected results; they should be used interchangeably but not together.
 The CLI parameter takes precedence over the `UI5_LOG_LVL` environment variable.